davcem/cpm-cytoscape/README.md

 Open a webbrowser and type in the url to the deployed webapp such as `http://localhost:8080/cpm-cytoscape/` and start playing around with the app.

-## Contribute to out project ##
+## Contribute to our project ##

-We encourage you to have a look at our source code and give as feedback and contribute to the cpm-cytoscape project to foster in silico simulation in cancer research!
+We __encourage__ you to have a look at our source code and give as feedback and contribute to the cpm-cytoscape project to foster in silico simulation in cancer research!

 ## Demo - coming until 2016 ##